A while back, my husband informed me, “a lot of people don’t ‘get’ you” (translation: he doesn’t get me).

 7. I think fart noises are really funny.
-Apparently, I have an 8-year-old boy living inside me.
+It seems that I have an 8-year-old boy living inside me.

 8. I have a thing about flossing.
 I have to floss every single night before I go to bed.
-Sometimes, if I’m really tired, I’ll contemplate skipping it, but I just can’t.
-It’s a compulsion.
+Sometimes, if I’m really tired, I’ll contemplate skipping it, but I can’t.

 10. When I can’t fall asleep, I imagine the most horrific scenarios I can think of, and try to work out how I would handle them.
-For example, my baby is in the street and a car is barreling toward him!
-My heart will start racing, and I’ll imagine myself running at lightning speed to grab him just in time.
 I hate this.
-I wish I could stop doing it, but I can’t seem to control it.
+I wish I could stop, but I can’t seem to control it.

 11. I used to swear all the time.
 I was particularly fond of the F-word.
-I quit when I had children, and now I only swear when I’m really, really angry, and then only under my breath.
-I can’t even watch movies with lots of swearing because I find them offensive.
+I quit when I had children, and now I only swear when I’m really, really angry.
+Anymore, I can’t even watch movies with lots of swearing because they offend me.

-12. I have never broken a bone, and I still have my tonsils and appendix.
+12. I still have my tonsils and my appendix.

 17. I cannot stand butt kissing.
 I could never work in any profession that required me to suck up to people.

-18. I love, love, love “period” movies.
+18. I love “period” movies.
 Sense and Sensibility is my favorite.
 I bet I’ve watched it at least 50 times.

 20. I’m a speed reader.
 I scan blocks of text instead of reading each individual line.
 I’ve always been able to do this, ever since I was a kid.

-21. I love the smell of gasoline and exhaust, because it reminds me of my husband, who is an auto mechanic.
+21. I get a little thrill from the smell of gasoline and exhaust.
+It reminds me of my husband, who is an auto mechanic.

 24. With each of my pregnancies, I had mad cravings for milk.
 I drank several gallons every week.

 25. I used to hate my name.
-In junior high, I wanted to be called Shawna.
+In middle school, I wanted to be called Shawna.